Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

      - void move(int dir) moves it in the given direction (it should call canMove())
      - boolean rotate(boolean clockwise) either rotates it CW or CCW by editing the position array and will return false if you can't rotate
 - A method for generating blocks onto the grid.
 The function maps the int[][] of the block onto the grid, centerd at top, and it copies the colors in the block onto the grid.
-- A method for making blocks fall.
-Maybe a recursive function seeing if all connected boxes can fall.
+- A method for making blocks fall. ~~Maybe a recursive function seeing if all connected boxes can fall.
 If yes, then fall.
-Maybe also a boolean for each block keeping track whether they already settled.
+Maybe also a boolean for each block keeping track whether they already settled.~~ Keep track of the 4*4 area that the falling block is in.
+If canFall(), then move everything down by one.
+- A canFall() method to see if the block can fall.
 - In draw generally draw periodically as the blocks move down, but we also have to change the screen when a line is cleared or when we rotate or move the blocks
 - keyPressed methods for moving left, right, and dropping, as well as rotation